José Feliciano at the World Series, October 7, 1968.

 These are the last 2 games ever played by these franchises, who are both struggling for cash.
 Only 12 fans pay admission, as Buffalo, as it so often is, turns out to be cold in October.
 Not twelve thousand, not twelve hundred, but twelve.

-Never again has a major league baseball team played in the State of Rhode Island.
+Never again has a major league baseball team -- capitalized or otherwise -- played in the State of Rhode Island.
 And, unless you count the Federal League of 1914-15, never again has a major league baseball team represented Buffalo, or any other city in the State of New York, other than the City of New York.

 Although Buffalo has an NFL team and an NHL team, and it has an in-city population of 258,000 that isn't that much less than those of St. Louis, Pittsburgh and Cincinnati, its metropolitan area population of 1,134,000 ranks it 49th among American metro areas.
 The current smallest area with an MLB team, Milwaukee, has nearly twice as many: A little over 2 million.
 If you count Canadian cities, Buffalo drops to 56th.